Principality of Kakheti: Background and establishment

 The highlander Tsanar tribe played the crucial rule in founding the principality.
 Tsanars lived in the Darial Gorge.
 Wooden mountain slopes in narrow gorges provided them advantageous defensive terrain, as the Arab cavalry found it difficult to fight there.
 Tsanars had an elected leader, so-called Khevisberi, who exercised both secular and clerical power.
 He was elected by several communities, khevis.
 After the Tsanars embraced Christianity, the Khevisberi assumed the Christian religious title.
 He exercised both secular and ecclesiastical authority.
 The princes in the lowlands of Kakheti and Gardabani supported Tsanars in their struggle against Arabs and sought protection from them.
 Thus, the archpriest of Tsanars became the great prince and other princes became his vassals.

 Tsanars, Kakhetians and Gardabanians waged wars together against Arabs.
 The control of Darial Pass was especially important for Caliphate, because it provided an important road to North Caucasus, often served as a path for nomadic invaders, and was located on an important trade rout.
 Due to this, the Arab army waged many wars to subdue the Tsanars, like in 724 led by Al-Jarrah ibn Abdallah, in 727 led by Maslama ibn Abd al-Malik, and in 737 by Marwan II.
 The Marwan managed to conquer the Dariali Gorge, but in 758 the governor of Arminiya Yazid ibn Asid ibn Zafir al-Sulami had to conquer the region again and place cavalry in the gorge.
 In 770, the new governor Al-Hasan ibn Qahtaba also led a campaign against Tsanars.
 He was initially defeated, which forced the Caliph to send reinforcements, after which they crushed Tsanar rebellion.
 On the edge of 7th and 8th centuries, Tsanars managed to defeat Arabs led by governor Khuzayma ibn Khazim.

 The first prince of Kakheti was Grigol, who ruled with the title of Chorepiscopus.
-Vakhushti Bagrationi links the separation of the Kakhetian principality from Iberia to the extinction of the ruling Chosroid dynasty of Iberia after the death of Prince Juansher.
+Prince Vakhushti of Kartli links the separation of the Kakhetian principality from Iberia to the extinction of the ruling Chosroid dynasty of Iberia after the death of Prince Juansher.
 Grigol separated from the Principality of Iberia after the death of Juansher in 787.
 It is assumed that Grigol was from the Tsanar tribe.
 Due to the role of Tsanars in the establishment of the principality, it was sometimes referred to as "Tsanaria" in the early years.
 The territory of the principality included Kakhet-Kukhet-Gardabani during its foundation.